New York Security Deposit Collections and Holdings

 Landlords may credit the tenant for their interest due at the end of the lease or annually.

-If the building has five or fewer units and the landlord chooses to hold security deposits in an interest-bearing account, they should follow these same rules.
+If the building has five or fewer units and the landlord chooses to hold security deposits in an interest-bearing account, they must follow these same rules.

 How Are Security Deposits Accounted for in New York?

-Security deposits are not considered taxable income when they are collected.
+Security deposits are not considered taxable income when collected.

 What Happens to a Security Deposit When the Property is Sold in New York?